Jose Esteves: Political career

-Esteves has campaigned against the Newby Island landfill, since at least 2014, calling for its closure.
+Esteves has campaigned against the Newby Island landfill since at least 2014, calling for its closure.
 This is a polar opposite of what the landfill is planning, which is expansion of its capacity which would extend its closure date to 2041 instead of 2025 as is presently estimated.
 The following year, after a review of potential firms by the City Manager, a council member, and Esteves, Milipitas hired the firm Burke, Williams & Sorensen LLP to litigate on the city's behalf regarding the odor issues caused by the landfill.
 By 2016, the firm had received up to two hundred five thousand dollars for their efforts, and Milpitas stopped sending its trash to the landfill, instead contracting with Guadalupe Landfill in San Jose.
 In 2015, in response to developers of property around the planned Milpitas station for BART suing the city of Milpitas demanding a reduction of development impact fees, Esteves opposed allowing one developer to pay less impact fees than another developer, as it would create a bad precedent.
 That same year, he went on to approve an ordinance making 25 October Larry Itliong Day in Milpitas.

 During the 2014 congressional campaign season, Esteves and a city council member from Cupertino filed a complaint against Mike Honda with the Office of Congressional Ethics.
 The complaint alleged that Honda's re-election campaign mixed governance and campaigning, a violation of House rules; the resulting investigation continued into 2016.
 In 2016, he could not run for mayor, having served the maximum number of consecutive terms that Milpitas city law allows.
 In that same year, he opposed a tax increase proposed by the Santa Clara Valley Transportation Authority, as he believed that "it doesn’t do anything for Milpitas.", instead supporting widening of California State Route 237; the tax was then placed on the 2016 ballot and passed.
 Additionally, Esteves endorsed Ro Khanna for the 17th congressional district; Khanna went on to defeat Mike Honda.
-He will be succeeded by Milpitas' first Vietnamese American mayor Richard Tran.
+He was succeeded by Milpitas' first Vietnamese American mayor Richard Tran.
 In mid-December 2016, Esteves ended his term.